mleverance/sc_shell_lessons/01-shell-basics.md

 - GUI
   - don't have to learn commands, choices easy to see
   - stuck with interface design, limited to clicking to select

-### Flexibility and automation

-The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large volumes of data automatically.
-Sequences of commands can be written into a *script*, improving the reproducibility of workflows and allowing you to repeat them easily.

-In addition, the command line is often the easiest way to interact with remote machines and supercomputers.
-Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems.

 ### What does it look like?